fsprojects/FSharp.Data/README.md

 ## Documentation

 One of the key benefits of this library is that it comes with a comprehensive documentation.
-The documentation is automatically generated from `*.fsx` files in [the samples folder][2].
+The documentation is automatically generated from `*.fsx` files in [the content folder][2].
 If you find a typo, please submit a pull request!
  - [F# Data Library home page][3] with more information about the library, contributions etc.
  - [F# Data Library documentation][4] with links to pages that document individual type providers (CSV, XML, JSON and WorldBank) as well as for other public types available in FSharp.Data.dll.